portainer/portainer-k8s/README.md

+# Important notice

+This repository has been archived.

+Portainer 2.0 includes support for Kubernetes, head to https://www.portainer.io/installation/ for more details about how to install it.

 # Portainer on Kubernetes BETA

 This repository contains all the manifests you can use to deploy the Portainer for Kubernetes BETA version.